 Association of American Medical Colleges

 Admissions officers at Stritch review AMCAS applications to determine which applicants will be sent the Stritch Supplemental Application, which includes short-answer and essay questions that allow students to present their personal experiences and insights.
 As part of the Supplemental Application, prospective students must also have letters of recommendation submitted on their behalf.

 Stritch accepts applications from June 1 through November 15 each year.
+We accept supplemental applications through December 16.
 Since the school uses a rolling admissions process, however, those who submit their AMCAS application and all supporting materials in the summer and early fall will enhance their potential for being offered direct acceptance into the class.

 First-time applicants who are unsuccessful in gaining admission to the Stritch School of Medicine may reapply.
-Third applications, however, are not encouraged, and Stritch’s Committee on Admissions will consider such only if significant improvement is evident in a letter requesting permission to submit a third application.
+Third applications, however, are not encouraged.
+Stritch’s Committee on Admissions will consider these applications only if significant improvement is evident in a letter requesting permission to submit a third application.

-4. If you are or were a graduate student, please request a letter from your graduate advisor and any appropriate professors.
-These letters should be submitted in addition to the requirements stated in 1, 2 and 3 above.
+- If you are or were a graduate student, it is in your best interest to request a letter from your graduate advisor and/or any appropriate professors.

 Completed files are reviewed to determine if the applicant is eligible for interview.
-Interviews take place at the medical school from early September through the end of March and allow prospective students to speak with faculty members and students.
+Interviews take place at the medical school from late August through the end of February and allow prospective students to speak with faculty members and students.
 Applicants also tour Loyola’s facilities with a current medical student who can describe the educational experience and what it’s like to attend the Stritch School of Medicine.
-Generally, applicants are notified of their status within one month of the interview date.
-Once the class is filled, most interviewed candidates are placed on an alternate list and offered positions as they become available before the beginning of the academic year.

 Earliest Date: October 15